Are you a new blogger struggling to write blog posts to help you increase your website traffic?

 For example, if your blog niche is parenting teens you might find better topics for SEO writing by broadening your topic to parenting.

-Using Keywords Everywhere you can see which parenting topics have a high search volume.
+Using Keyword Surfer you can see which parenting topics have a high search volume.

 Both parenting styles and parenting quotes are good keywords for the parenting teen niche.